Latest on Ukraine: Russia's prisoners, Brazil's diplomacy, the fight for Bakhmut

 What to watch

-China's defense minister, Gen. Li Shangfu, is visiting Russia this week, hailing the countries' military cooperation.
+China's defense minister, Gen. Li Shangfu, is visiting Russia this week and hailing the countries' military cooperation.

 Russian activist Vladimir Kara-Murza was sentenced in Moscow to 25 years in prison for his criticism of Russia's war in Ukraine on Monday.
 Washington and London are demanding his release, as his legal team prepares to appeal the decision.